El Retiro "Pajaro De Nieve"

 There is a lovely gallery-restaurant on the west side of the Andador, a few blocks downhill from Iglesia Santo Domingo, called Azucena.

-Just kitty corner from Santo Domingo - on the ground floor of the centro comercial (that houses McCarthy's rock-n-roll Pub on the second floor) is the very best place in Oaxaca to change money - by far!
+Just kitty corner from Santo Domingo - on the ground floor of the centro comercial (that houses McCarthy's rock-n-roll Pub on the second floor) there is an on-again, off-again Casa de Cambio, the very best place in Oaxaca to change money!
 This casa de cambio is located in a tiny booth just to the right after you enter the centro comercial from the Andador.

-I will close by mentioning that a block "or three" west of Iglesia Santo Domingo are two other restaurants, one of them a quite good Italian restaurant called Mezzaluna, and the other a restaurant-delicatessen-brewery-charcuterie “labor cooperative” called Le Gourmand.
+I will close by mentioning that a block "or three" west of Iglesia Santo Domingo are two other restaurants, one of them a quite good Italian restaurant called Mezzaluna, and the other a restaurant-delicatessen-brewery-charcuter

 Ah!
 I almost forgot!